West Milford, New Jersey: Education

-West Milford High School (1,040; 9–12).
+West Milford High School with 936 students in grades 9-12.
+Westbrook Elementary School, which had 238 students in grades K-5 in 2021-22, was closed for the start of the 2023-24 school year.

 Our Lady Queen of Peace was a Catholic school located in the community of Hewitt until it was closed in June 2010 by the Roman Catholic Diocese of Paterson in the face of declining enrollment.
 OLQP School celebrated its 50th anniversary in 2009, and had its Fourth Grade teacher, Lorraine Ford, named as a finalist for the 2008 New Jersey Nonpublic School Teacher of the Year award.

 High school students also have the option of attending Passaic County Technical Institute, a public vocational high school that serves selected students throughout Passaic County.

 The old Newfoundland, two-room schoolhouse was the Village Square Inn Restaurant until it closed in 2010.
 The old Hillcrest School was formerly the township's community center.
 The few one-room schoolhouses are all gone; the last one was the Hewitt School, destroyed by fire set by vandals (it had been the former Methodist church before a new, larger church was built).

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 198.30 mi of roadways, of which 163.20 mi were maintained by the municipality, 26.61 mi by Passaic County and 8.49 mi by the New Jersey Department of Transportation.

 The main highway serving West Milford is Route 23.
 Other significant roads passing through the township include County Route 511 and County Route 513.

-The stoplight at the intersection of Clinton Avenue and Route 23 has been identified by The New York Times as the longest red cycle in the United States.
-Drivers can wait up to 5 minutes and 33 seconds to turn onto Route 23 from Clinton Avenue.
+The stoplight at the intersection of Clinton Road and Route 23 has been identified by The New York Times as the longest red cycle in the United States.
+Drivers can wait up to 5 minutes and 33 seconds to turn onto Route 23 from Clinton Road.